Making a Piano Sample Library

 A well-designed user interface, uncluttered and intuitive, enhances the creative process.
 While advanced controls offer flexibility, they should not overwhelm the user.
 Simplicity, like reducing the number of microphone perspectives, can often lead to a more focused and enjoyable playing experience.

 A versatile piano library is great.
 It should be well-suited for general use, adaptable across various musical styles and contexts, rather than being confined to a niche ‘character piano’ sound.
 This adaptability ensures that the library is a reliable tool, regardless of the musical journey.
 It should come to no surprise that we still choose to make niche piano libraries.
-Maybe only suitable for a certain musical direction, but that is what makes sample libraries fun to make or have.

 Dynamic range is where a piano library shows its true colors.
 Dynamic layers ads levels of responsiveness, essential for nuanced expression.
 Maybe from the softest pianissimos to thunderous fortissimos.
 We’ve found that if the piano itselves doesn’t sound special, then it doesn’t help to have lots of velocity layers.
 A strange sounding felt piano only performed with pianissimo, can be just as valuable.